microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ![getting-started-wifi-portal]({{"/assets/images/getting-started-wifi-portal.png" | absolute_url }})

 Once the connection succeeds, the DevKit will take a few seconds to reboot.
-Then, you can test the connection by clicking button A. The WiFi SSID and an IP address will display on the screen.
+Then, you can test the connection by clicking button A. The WiFi SSID and an IP address will be displayed on the screen.

 ![getting-started-wifi-ip]({{"/assets/images/getting-started-wifi-ip.jpg" | absolute_url }})